sampanna99/PCMS.UCEDockets/README.md

 Database
 --------
-The dockets will be maintained in a database through EntityFramework.
-Initial support is for MS SQL Server, however supporting other databases would be trivial.
+The dockets will be maintained in a database (SQLite by default, SqlServer optional).

 It's important to understand that it's the XML that is stored in this database.
 It does NOT expand the schema into comparable tables within the database.